openstack/upstream-institute-virtual-environment/README.md

     This step takes about 10 minutes, it needs an internet connection, however the expected downloaded data stays low if using a fresh enough appliance.
+6. To lower the memory consumption, run `optimize-memory` which configures horizon, keystone and mysql to use less memory.

 ### Building your own